SamVerschueren/listr/readme.md

 ## Enabling tasks

 By default, every task is enabled which means that every task will be executed.
-However, it's also possible to provide an `enabled` function that returns wheter the task should be executed or not.
+However, it's also possible to provide an `enabled` function that returns whether the task should be executed or not.

 ```js
 const tasks = new Listr([